akherlan/transjakartagtfs/README.md

 ### Contribution

 This repository was a clone project from [Rasyid Ridha](https://github.com/rasyidstat/transjakarta).
-For any contribution, kindly email me on [andi.herlan\@pm.me](mailto:andi.herlan@protonmail.com) or open an issue or pull request.
+For further contribution, kindly email me on [andi.herlan\@pm.me](mailto:andi.herlan@protonmail.com) or open an issue or pull request.